 Reference standards are highly purified and well-characterized compounds that are essential for validating the quantitative and qualitative accuracy of analytical testing methods.
-Thus, their development, characterization and management is critical for companies working to deliver safe and efficacious therapeutics that can withstand regulatory scrutiny.
+Thus, reference standard qualification, development, characterization, and management is critical for companies working to deliver safe and efficacious therapeutics that can withstand regulatory scrutiny.

 In some cases, well-characterized, high-purity (>99.5%) compendial reference standards – often called primary reference standards – are available for purchase from pharmacopoeias, such as the USP or other national formularies.
 In other instances, there may be no established reference standards on record.
 Fortunately, the FDA provides a roadmap for establishing a chemical as a reference standard in the absence of a readily available official source.
 Despite this regulatory guidance, there are a variety of challenges and considerations, including reliability and operational efficiency, that need to be considered when developing and characterizing new reference standards.

 The purchase of compendial reference standards is a safe and easy way to get high-quality, well-characterized standards.
 However, there are many common instances throughout pre-clinical and clinical development, including phase 1 lot release and phase 2 and/or 3 impurities testing, when compendial reference standards may not exist.